silver2row/Teknic_BBB/README.md

 Look into their website if this is what should entail in your life.

 # 3. Making the USB Driver available on the BBB for working with their Hub...

+The USB Driver is for Windows OS support for altering, homing, and doing other tasks on the Motor in question for Teknic.

 There is also another type of hardware piece to get if working with their SDK and motors, i.e. the Software Controlled ClearPath Servos.
 They are fully integrated.